FaustoFaggion/42_school_phylosophers/README.md

 - Resource Sharing > Allows several different threads to share the same adress space, making the process more economic.
 Create resources for process it is costly.
 - Utilization of Multiprocessor Architecture > Where threads can be running parallel on different processors, making a multithread process run tasks in parallel.
 A single thread process can run only on one CPU no matter how many CPUs are avaiable.

-### Race Condition

-A Race Condition occurr when two or more threads have to access the same data at the same time, creating a concorrency.
-The programer has to make sure that the threads do not use this data at the same time.
-When a thread is using a specific data, its necessary to block the use of it from other threads.
-For this we use the mutex.

-### Paralelism

-It just can happen if there is a multi core processor.

 ### Thread execution:

-- Read the values in your own register.
+- Read the data in your own register.
-- Apply a function required using the values saved in his register.
+- Apply a function required using the data saved in his register.
--  Apply this values to the variables in memory.
+- Return the result to the data in memory.

 ## Types of Threads